Enema Equipment Cleaning Supplies

 Additional Note: Coffee enemas stain silicone.
 That's OK - stains aren't harmful and are easily distinguishable from mold.
 (Mold is not OK.)

 How To Clean Your Enema Equipment

 Keeping your colon cleansing equipment sanitary is essential.
-Kristina Amelong provides step-by-step advice on how to clean your enema nozzle, bag, and bucket.
+Kristina Amelong, CCT, CNC, provides step-by-step advice on how to properly clean your enema nozzle, bag, and/or bucket.